 UDM Search

-The UDM search function enables you to find Unified Data Model (UDM) events and alerts within your Chronicle instance.
-UDM search includes a variety of search options, enabling you to navigate through your UDM data.
-You can search both for individual UDM events and groups of UDM events tied to shared search terms.
+The UDM search function lets you find Unified Data Model (UDM) events and alerts within your Google Security Operations instance.
+UDM search includes a variety of search options that help you to navigate through your UDM data.
+You can search for individual UDM events and groups of UDM events tied to shared search terms.

 For more information about UDM, see Format log data as UDM and Unified Data Model field list.